-We have officially entered into the time of year that is all about food, family and ... a lot of potential stress.
-For the next three months we're facing some massive celebrations that traditionally bring together friends and family to reflect on the year, be thankful for what already is and dream of what is to come.
+We have officially entered into the time of year that is all about food, family and a lot of potential stress.
+For the next three months we're facing some massive celebrations that traditionally bring together people to reflect on the year, be thankful for what already is and dream of what is to come.

 Organization will be key here as you prepare to make your own traditions with those you love.
 Read on for our tips and tricks that we've learned over the years.

 Your first decision: Will this be a potluck or will you be a lone ranger?

 The first thing you need to consider as you piece together your Thanksgiving celebration is whether you're going to have a potluck dinner or if you'll be cooking the majority of the dinner on your own.
 Depending on what option you chose, the preparation will be very, very different.